Haroenv/holmes/README.md

 holmes({
   input: '.search input', // queryselector for the input
-  find: '.results article', // queryselector for element to search in
+  find: '.results article', // queryselector for element to search in });
-  parents: 1 // the amount of parents from the first element in find to the first to the removed element (default 0) });
 ```